RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 ### RedisInsight

-RedisInsight is a free Desktop GUI for Redis that is available for MacOS, Windows, and Linux.
+RedisInsight is a free Redis GUI that is available for MacOS, Windows, and Linux.

 1. In the connection wizard, under **Redis Client**, select your operating system from the **Download RedisInsight** menu.